-Performance appraisal is the systematic evaluation of employees on the basis of the quality and quantity of their job performance.
+Performance appraisal is the periodic evaluation of employees based on the quality and quantity of their job performance.

-The performance appraisal process is also popularly referred to as performance evaluation, performance review, merit rating, and employee assessment.
+The performance appraisal process is also popularly referred to as:

-Consequently, the objectives of performance appraisal will help you get an idea of how an effective performance appraisal process should actually be conducted.
+Similarly, knowing the objectives of performance appraisal will give you a better idea of how a successful performance appraisal process should be carried out.

-8 Top Objectives Of Performance Appraisal To Assess Employees Development
+9 Top Objectives Of Performance Appraisal For Evaluating Employee Development

-Listed below are the top 8 objectives of performance appraisal applicable not only for performance reviews but also any formal meetings with your employees:
+Listed below are the top 9 objectives of performance appraisal applicable not only for performance reviews but also for any formal meetings with your employees:

 Objective 1: Goal Setting Is Integral To Systematic Evaluation

-No matter what you seek to achieve with your performance appraisal system, goal setting is its first step.
+That is why goal-setting should be a non-negotiable part of your performance evaluation process.
+Whatever you want to accomplish with your performance appraisal system, goal setting is the first step.

-Subsequently, allow employees to have a say on the goal-setting process.
-Discuss the time, resources and assistance the employee needs to accomplish his set goals.
+- Involve Your Employees While Setting Goals: Subsequently, allow employees to have a say in the goal-setting process.
+Discuss how much time, resources, and guidance the employee will need to achieve their set goals.

 Objective 2: Provide Frequent Feedback For Increased Job Performance

-- Gets a constant update on his/her work performances.
-Thus, the employee gets a chance to look and improve upon his strengths and weaknesses.
+- Receives regular updates on their work performances.
+Thus, the employee gets a chance to look at and improve on their strengths and weaknesses.

 - Positive feedback motivates employees to improve their performance.